 HR analytics is the intentional collection of data on your workforce and teams to understand their effectiveness.
 Analysing this data will provide you with useful insights into which areas could be optimized to improve your business functions.

 For example, a recruitment agency might collect analytics on individual performances by tracking the number of people they've hired each month.
-This could help identify return on investment from each employee.
+This could help identify return on investment per hire and employee performance.

 Which HR metrics should you be measuring?

 There are various aspects of the workplace you could track HR metrics on to feed into your analysis.
-From talent sourcing and acquisition to retention and marketing; it really depends on what data is meaningful to your business and how measuring it could support you in achieving your business goals.
+From talent sourcing and acquisition to employee engagement and retention; it really depends on what HR data is meaningful to your business and how measuring it could support you in achieving your business goals.

 Examples of HR metrics include: